mszegedy/plea/story/ch-4.md

 "She became _insane,_ is what happened!
 If I talk to _any_ trans person who you haven't touched, they will have normal, sane self-doubts, like their face or their hair or their shadow!"

 The skylight window panels caved in, and petroleum soot and ash, interspersed with nitrogen ice crystals, poured into the room in a roaring blizzard colder and heavier than the most violent snowstorm, as though the weight of the whole world were being forced through the new perforations in Lykov House's dome.
-Alexey's voice rose to a scream, for ambiguous reasons.
+Alexey's voice rose to a hoarse and broken scream, for ambiguous reasons.

 "Then along comes Xenia's friend with some nonsense about how the _eastern half of her shadow soul_ is irrevocably male, or something, and kills herself, and Xenia _buys it_ and _swims out to sea herself!_ WHO DO YOU THINK SHE GOT HER METAPHYSICS FROM, PYOTR IVANOVICH? _DOES ANY OF THIS SOUND FAMILIAR?_ And Artemis and I are the same way!
 We have not only our _normal_ doubts, we _then_ have this _insane disease of our reasoning ability_ you have forced upon us!
 And you, you won't take your own advice and listen to a fucking—"